sphinx-protocol/.github/profile/README.md

 It allows:
 - Projects to launch in minutes rather than months
 - LPs to market make in a smarter way, providing higher and more consistent yield
-- Traders to benefit from best execution by ensuring deep liquidity from Day 1
+- Best execution by ensuring deep liquidity from Day 1

 Email: founders@sphinxlabs.xyz